The fundamental representation of pricing adjustments: Introduction

-To these ends, in Section \ref{sec:fundamental} we present our \emph{fundamental} representation of pricing adjustments.
-Then via Sections \ref{sec:examples} and \ref{sec:meta} we demonstrate how this encapsulates past and future, particularly with XVA model risk in mind.
-In the end, this representation reveals a natural separation of the pricing adjustments universe, into parts (M, D and P) relating to models, discounting, and payoffs.\footnote{This separation is natural given the ingredients in basic pricing rules, e.g.~$\bb{E}[e^{-rT}G(X_T)]$.
-Notice the \emph{model} $X_t$, \emph{discounting} at rate $r$, and \emph{payoff} $G$, which all stand to be interrogated.}
+In Section \ref{sec:fundamental} we present a fundamental representation of pricing adjustments.
+This representation reveals a natural decomposition of the pricing adjustments universe, in terms of three main categories (M, D and P) relating to models, discounting, and payoffs.\footnote{ This set of effects is natural given the ingredients in basic pricing rules, e.g.~$\bb{E}[e^{-rT}G(X_T)]$.
+Notice the \emph{model} $X_t$, \emph{discounting} at rate $r$, and \emph{payoff} $G$, which all stand to be interrogated. }\footnote{ We thank an anonymous reviewer for the suggestion that an alternative view would combine D and P effects into `cashflows', in contrast to dynamics (M); it is possible that this approach might yield a more frequently distinct separation of adjustments than the granular approach we take here.}

-Considering a desirable target price $\hat V$ in terms of a convenient base price $V$ plus some adjustment $U$, this separation specifically derives from the associated P\&L bleed $\bleed$ on which $U$ depends intimately.
-Summarising Equation \eqref{eq:fundamental},
+Considering a desirable target price $\hat V$ in terms of a convenient base price $V$ plus some adjustment $U$, this categorisation derives from the associated P\&L bleed $\bleed$ on which $U$ depends.
+Summarising what we will show in Section \ref{sec:fundamental},

-which is depicted in Figure \ref{fig:venn}.
 As described in Table \ref{tab:notation}, $\ll$, $R$ and $F$ are the (naive) It\^o generator of a process $X_t$, discount rate, and payoff respectively, all reflected in the base price $V$.
 Terms with hats are counterparts from $\hat V$.

+Although in principle the adjustments covered here might span multiple teams in financial institutions,\footnote{A simple model (e.g.~convexity) adjustment could be handled directly by an origination desk, a payoff adjustment (e.g.~CVA) could be handled by the XVA desk, etc.} for concreteness we will henceforth imagine that a bank sells a derivative to a client at the target price $\hat V$, then distributes its risk management between an origination desk handling $V$ and XVA desk handling $U$.
+But this should be taken with a pinch of salt, i.e.~idealised abstraction.